-Until the new labelling requirements take effect, the provisions in the original Standard A18 apply.
-Under these provisions, oil derived from lines Topas 19/2,T45, Ms1, Ms8, Rf1, Rf2 and Rf3 does not require labelling as it is regarded as substantially equivalent to oil derived from non-genetically modified canola varieties.
+Until the new labelling requirements take effect in December 2001, the provisions in the original Standard A18 apply.
+Under these provisions, oil derived from the seven genetically modified canola lines Topas 19/2, T45, Ms1, Ms8, Rf1, Rf2 and Rf3 does not require labelling as it is regarded as substantially equivalent to oil derived from non-genetically modified canola varieties.

-3. Issues arising from public submissions
+4.3 Issues arising from public submissions

-3.1 General issues
+General issues

-Of the 45 submissions received, only a small number addressed issues specific to this application.
-Rather, the majority of submissions raised issues of a general nature relating to gene technology or issues that had already been addressed in the safety assessment report (see Attachment 2).
-A discussion of some of the general issues in relation to gene technology that were raised in public submissions can be found in Attachment 6.
+Many of the submissions received in both the first and second rounds of public comment raised matters of a general nature relating to gene technology or issues that had already been addressed in the safety assessment report (see Attachment 2).
+A discussion of some of the more general issues raised can be found in Attachment 6.